mawais47/dp-smart-home-proj/README.md

 ## 🚀 Overview

-This system manages IoT nodes (like bulbs and fans) through a "Chat" style interface.
+This system manages IoT nodes types (like bulbs, fans, tv, ac, curtains and cleaner) through a "Chat" style interface.
 It allows users to control individual devices or entire rooms (groups) simultaneously.
 The project implements a robust **Heartbeat** and **Acknowledgment (ACK)** system to ensure device state accuracy.

 ## ✨ Key Features